 I like this phrase:

-“The time is going to pass anyway.”
+“The time will pass anyway.”

 It’s a great way to remember that putting things off won’t change that we have to do them at some point, and if the time’s going to pass anyway, why not just do it now?
 It’ll be over and done, and you’ll wonder why you didn’t just do it sooner.